 I told him that his SUPER POWER isn’t something he needs to fix, not at all, its more like a long, exciting, mysterious journey to collect and fit together pieces of a puzzle.
 He asked how long this journey will last…”HOW LONG, MOM?”

 I didn’t want to tell him that it will likely be a large portion of his life’s work for as long as he’s here on this earth, work that will sometimes wear him out, discourage and overwhelm him.
 I didn’t want to tell him that he will need to be vigilant in that work and the resulting fatigue so as not to shut off parts of his heart like I sometimes do.
 No, instead I told him that while it took me well into my adulthood before I even began to identify and understand my own high sensitivity, his older sister has become a pro at managing hers and using it for good too.
 She’s proud of it, even though it’s still really hard sometimes.
-And finally, I told him that because we know so much more about this now, I’m certain that with our support and the many tools available to him, he will put his puzzle pieces together much faster and he’ll get to a comfortable, confident place much sooner.
+And finally, I told him that because we know so much more about this now, I’m certain that with our support and the many tools available to him, he will put the puzzle pieces of his life together much faster and he’ll get to a comfortable, confident place much sooner.
 I told him that he’ll continue to learn to unleash and manage his increasingly deep and complicated energy – or “funky flow” as he calls it – in a beautiful way, energy he feels is sometimes frustratingly locked up inside him or misunderstood by clueless people who don’t get him these days, and who, even worse, don’t seem to care enough to try.